How to Secure Payment When There Is Bankruptcy on a Construction Project Part 4

 Consult an Attorney

 As we conclude this series, please be aware that mechanic’s liens truly are the most reliable way of receiving payment on a bankrupt construction project, but only if they are valid.
 In North Carolina, a lien claim cannot be altered once it’s submitted.
 If there is an error, a new lien will have to be filed before the deadline.
 This is a risk that you don’t have to take.
-Consult with a Charlotte mechanic’s lien attorney at Cotney Construction Law to ensure that your lien claim is filed in a timely fashion and without error.
+Consult with a Charlotte mechanic’s lien attorney at Cotney Attorneys & Consultants to ensure that your lien claim is filed in a timely fashion and without error.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.